tylerdotrar/Unfuck-Windows10/README.md

 **Beautifies user experience**
 - Removes most junk from the taskbar (People, Meet Here, Taskview, Searchbox).
 - Enables dark theme.
-- Removes live tiles from start menu.
+- Removes live tiles from Start Menu.
+- Unpins all items from Start Menu
 - Removes Paint3D stuff from context menu and 3D objects tab from Explorer.
 - Removes 'Microsoft Edge' and 'Microsoft Store' from Taskbar